aleksejmutic/vidoc/README.md

 ## What Problem Does It Solve?

 Writing automated browser tests is one thing.
-Documenting what those tests do, in a way that non-technical stakeholders can read and understand, is another problem entirely.
+Documenting what those tests do, in a way that non-technical people can read and understand, is another problem entirely.
 Vidoc solves both at once.

 You write one script.
 Vidoc runs it and generates the documentation for you.